USCbiostats/BinaryDosage/README.md

 file.
 This file contains all the information listed above and may contain the following information.

+**Note:** Format 4 is recommended and is the default value for all function.

   - Additional SNP information
       - Alternate allele frequency
       - Minor allele frequency